0xideas/sequifier/README.md

 ### Motivation

-The promise is that researchers, data scientists and ml scientists can take their sequential data sets, transform them into a standardized format, and from then use sequifier and configuration files to develop a model for these sequential data, apply it to a test set, and extrapolate these sequences through autoregression for an arbitrary number of steps.
-This should enable **much faster development and evaluation cycles**.
+Researchers, data scientists and ml scientists can take their sequential data sets, transform them into a standardized format, and from then use sequifier and configuration files to develop a model for these sequential data.
+These models can be applied to a test set, and be used to extrapolate these sequences through autoregression for an arbitrary number of steps.
+This should enable **much faster development and evaluation cycles of generative transformer models across domains**.

 Importantly, sequifier works for an **arbitrary number of categorical and real valued input and output columns**, and can therefore represent a large set of possible mappings from inputs to outputs.
 The input and output columns do not have to be identical.